uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** TBD

+**Type:** PA

-**Question:** Which two features of Azure AI Services allow you to identify issues from support question data, as well as identify any people and products that are mentioned?
+**Stem:** Which two features of Azure AI Services allow you to identify issues from support question data, as well as identify any people and products that are mentioned?
 Each correct answer presents part of the solution.

+**Answer Choices:**

 - [ ] Azure AI Bot Service
 - [ ] Conversational Language Understanding